-~ With our representation of skinning weights functions in place, we proceed to describe our methods for computing and optimizing the biharmonic energy, the smoothness energy we use as an objective function in \eqref{eq:model}.
+With our representation of skinning weight functions in place, we proceed to describe our method for computing and optimizing the biharmonic energy.
 Our approach uses a randomized estimator compatible with stochastic gradient-based optimization techniques.